 The British Army is reducing in size, it should squeeze every last drop of efficiency out of the force that remains, wherever it can.

-By utilising the standard pallet footprint, various different types of load can be carried and quickly deployed by relatively small vehicles or even UGVs, not just pallets.
+By utilising the standard pallet footprint, different types of load can be carried and quickly deployed by relatively small vehicles or even UGVs, not just pallets.
 Imagine a small UGV dropped off by an ATV, a quad pack of VLS ATGW, a non-explosive entry tool kit for assault pioneers in an urban setting, or just a collection of defence stores, the possibilities are endless.

-Expanding the utility and versatility of a humble trailer, is not a bad place for a quick win.
+Expanding the utility and versatility of a humble trailer is not a bad place for a quick win.

 Discover more from Think Defence

-Subscribe to get the latest posts to your email.
+Subscribe to get the latest posts sent to your email.

 This Post Has One Comment